Vincitore64/Organetto/frontend/.trae/rules/project_rules.md

 - **Pull Requests**: All new code must be submitted through a pull request and reviewed before merging.

 By following these rules, we can maintain a high-quality, organized, and collaborative development environment.

+When writing code, follow these guidelines:
+Frontend:
+Use Ant Design Vue as a UI framework.
+Use html tags and CSS to position elements, not Ant Design Vue.
+Use css grid to layout elements.
+Try not to use css flex to layout elements.
+Use clear tags like: main, section, header, etc. Use script setup components with lang="ts", i.e. use Typescript in other words.
+Use SCSS.
+You can use: VueUse, lodash, dayjs, zod, pinia, vue-router, axios, qs, vue-i18n, TSyringe.
+Backend:
+Use C#, ASP .NET Core.
+You can use: FluentValidation, Automapper, Flurl, Flurl.Http, Newtonsoft.Json.